Status Updating via Integrated Sensing and Communication: Freshness Optimisation: Problem Statement

-This implies that the state estimate at the source is updated only when a communication action is made and that action is successful.
-Under a sensing action, the source receives no data, and hence its state estimate remains unchanged.
-Let $\eta_k\in\{\success,\fail\}$ denote a link success indicator.
-We can write
+This implies that the state information available at the source is updated only upon a successful communication action, while the source receives no data under a sensing action and hence its state information remains unchanged.

-and $\Pr(\eta_k = \fail \mid u_k)=1-\Pr(\eta_k = \success \mid u_k)$.
-Hence, the variable $\eta_k$ is a function of $u_k$.
-The above sensing and communication model distinguishes the two asymmetric operations in the ISAC system: the acquisition of state information through sensing and the dissemination of such information via communication.
-Throughout this study, we assume that $\lambda_c \geq \lambda_s$.
-This assumption captures the practical fact that communication links typically benefit from error-control mechanisms.